 We often innovate in the Home Chef Test Kitchen, but just as often, we hew close to tradition.
 And why not?
 Traditions are traditions for a reason, after all.
 For instance, we'd like to thank the guy (or gal) who first paired horseradish with steak.
 Totally old school, totally delicious.
 And the potatoes pressé: a traditional French preparation we've modified for our purposes, with thin slices of potato being pressed into cups and baked into layered, cheese-y perfection.
 New traditions in your kitchen start with meals this good.

-Peel potato, halve lengthwise, and cut into very thin slices.
+Peel potatoes, halve lengthwise, and cut into very thin slices.

 In six muffin cups, shingle potato slices flat at 90-degree angles, overlapping to make a circle until cups are halfway full.
 Press potato down into cups.
 There should be 5-7 slices in each cup.
 Season cups with ¼ tsp. salt.